 Phone: (860) 594-0222

-Telecommunications Background: Mr. Corey also has a back ground in public safety communications.
-From 2001-2006 he served as a communications officer for the Howard County Sheriff’s Department in Kokomo, Indiana.
-While there he chaired the communications contingency planning committee.
-From 2006-2010 he served as a communications officer with the University of Mississippi Police Department.
-While at the University of Mississippi he served as a public safety instructor and guest lecturer.
+Telecommunications Background: Mr. Corey also has a background in public safety communications.
+From 2001-2006, he served as a communications officer for the Howard County Sheriff’s Department in Kokomo, Indiana.
+While there, he chaired the communications contingency planning committee.
+From 2006-2010, he served as a communications officer with the University of Mississippi Police Department.
+While at the University of Mississippi, he served as a public safety instructor and guest lecturer.
 Currently he serves as the ARRL representative to National Voluntary Organizations Active in Disasters and is involved in their technology working group.
 Mr. Corey also has served as an emergency management volunteer.
 From 2001-2005 he served, in a volunteer capacity, as a police officer and communications officer for the Kokomo-Howard County Emergency Management Agency.
 While in Mississippi, he volunteered to assist during hurricane Gustav with the St. Helena Parish Office of Homeland Security.
 Currently Mr. Corey serves as interim chair of Connecticut VOAD and on the Episcopal Relief and Development Disaster Response Committee for the Episcopal Church in Connecticut.

-Education: Mr. Corey holds a Bachelors degree from Indiana University with a concentration in Political Science.
-He is currently completing thesis work for his Masters in Criminal Justice from the University of Mississippi.
+Education: Mr. Corey holds a Bachelors degree from Indiana University with a concentration in Political Science and a Masters in Criminal Justice from the University of Mississippi.

 Role in NPSTC: Governing Board Member representing the Alliance for Telecommunications Industry Solutions (ATIS)